Last Updated on Tuesday, 26 May 2026, 7:33 by Writer

-The Indian quarry company, EKAA HRIM Earth Resources Management Inc; on Monday said all outstanding wages for April and May, 2026 have been “fully processed and settled” but the former workers would have to pay their return travel expenses to India.
+The Indian quarry company, EKAA HRIM Earth Resources Management Inc, on Monday said all outstanding wages for April and May have been “fully processed and settled” but the former Batavia quarry workers would have to pay their return travel expenses to India.

 “The Company further confirms that there are no outstanding wage or salary obligations owed to any of the 37 employees referenced in recent allegations against the organisation.
 All payments due and owing to these individuals have been accounted for and settled in full,” the company said in a statement.

-Opposition Leader, Azruddin Mohamed said the workers were still claiming that they were owed a US$2,500 security deposit, and there was no word on return airfares to India.
-“The workers continue to seek fairness, accountability, the return of their outstanding monies, and arrangements for their safe return home,” he said on his Team Mohameds Facebook page.
+Opposition Leader Azruddin Mohamed said the workers were still claiming being owed a US$2,500 security deposit, and there was no word on return airfares to India.
+“The workers continue to seek fairness, accountability, the return of their outstanding monies, and arrangements for their safe return home,” he said on his Team Mohamed’s Facebook page.

 In response to clarifications through the public relations firm, Tagman Media, the company said in keeping with employment contracts signed and accepted by the employees, in the event an employee voluntarily terminates or abandons the contract on their own accord, “the responsibility for arranging and bearing the cost of airfare/repatriation rests with the employee.”

-EKAA HRIM Earth Resources Management also said concerning the status of the US$2,500 security deposit, there is no such provision in the employment contract for such a deposit.
+EKAA HRIM also said concerning the status of the US$2,500 security deposit, there is no such provision for deposit in the employment contract.

 The company explained that the employment contract only contains a contract completion bonus provision, under which employees become eligible for the agreed completion benefit upon successful completion of the contractual term and fulfillment of the contract conditions.

-EKAA HRIM Earth Resources Management Inc said the wage payments were completed on May 25, 2026, ahead of the timeline previously communicated and following the completion of the payment process, the Ministry of Labour was formally notified.
+EKAA HRIM said the wage payments were completed on May 25, 2026, ahead of the timeline previously communicated and, following the completion of the payment process, the Ministry of Labour was formally notified.

-The company reiterated is commitment to fair labour practices and the timely compensation of all members of staff.
+The company reiterated its commitment to fair labour practices and the timely compensation of all members of staff.

 “The Company remains committed to engaging constructively with the relevant authorities and continuing its operations in a responsible and professional manner,” it said in a statement.

-EKAA HRIM Earth Resources Management Inc has also funded off claims of poor food and living conditions.
+EKAA HRIM has also fended off claims of poor food and living conditions.
 The company has also provided evidence that the workers’ social security deductions were being remitted to the National Insurance Scheme.

 Discover more from Demerara Waves Online News- Guyana